fwd/nano-proxy/README.md

 ### 5. Have a beer 🍺

 Job well done.
-You'll start to see payments in about 5 minutes or so.
+You'll start to see payments every hour.

 Post your experience on https://reddit.com/r/nanoapi, or Tweet us [@nano2dev](https://twitter.com/nano2dev)